 You can start by defining partition keys that align with common query filters, such as time-based keys (year, month, day) or geographic identifiers (country, region).
 This approach ensures queries are more efficient, accessing only the necessary data for analysis.

 Additionally, consider implementing a folder structure in your Amazon S3 buckets that mirrors your partitioning strategy, facilitating direct and fast access to subsets of data.
-Partition management process can be automated with AWS Glue or custom scripts to maintain and update partitions as new data is ingested, keeping your storage organized and cost-effective with less manual effort.
+The partition management process can be automated with AWS Glue or custom scripts to maintain and update partitions as new data is ingested, keeping your storage organized and cost-effective with less manual effort.

 Understand and optimize your cloud costs with nOps